6 Formulas and Functions

 1. Open the file.

-2. Select cell B4, insert the function NPER(category Financial) and specify the arguments as shown in Figure 6.24.
+2. Select cell B4, insert the NPER function (from the Financial category) and enter the arguments as shown in .

-Because the period is in months and not in years, the annual rate has been divided by 12.
+Because the period is in months and not years, the annual interest rate has been divided by 12.

 6.13 Vertical Lookup

-The VLOOKUP function looks up for a supplied value in the first column of a list (table) and returns the corresponding value from another column.
+The VLOOKUP function searches for a specified value in the first column of a list (table) and returns the corresponding value from another column.

 Syntax: VLOOKUP(lookup-value, table-array, col-index-num, [range-lookup])